Is Datasphere the successor to SAP Business Warehouse?

 Fig. 8: Analytics Cloud and Datasphere | Source: SAP

-It may be that Datasphere is not yet suitable for every use case, but we already see many advantages in hybrid architectures together with SAP Datasphere.
+While Datasphere may not yet be suitable for every use case today, we already observe numerous advantages in hybrid architectures combined with SAP Datasphere.

-We therefore recommend including the Datasphere in your architectural considerations.
+We therefore recommend incorporating Datasphere into your architectural considerations.

 About ISR